Franco-Diaz-Licham/BattleshipLiteApp/README.md

 Battleship Lite Application is a .NET Framework 4.7.2 console desktop application that allows users to enter their name, their ship's positions and play battleship until there is a winner.

-Here are some spanshots of the game:
+Here are some snapshots of the game:

 1. Player one can enter their name and their ship's position: